webex/webex-android-sdk-example-push-notification-server/README.md

 3. Register the device token returned by the FCM and the user Id of current user to the  Webhook/Push Notification Server.
 The Server stores these information locally in a database.

-4. After the user logs into Cisco Spark，use [Webhook API](https://ciscospark.github.io/spark-android-sdk/com/ciscospark/androidsdk/webhook/WebhookClient.html) to create an webhook at Cisco Spark cloud.
+4. After the user logs into Cisco Webex，use [Webhook API](https://webex.github.io/spark-android-sdk/com/ciscospark/androidsdk/webhook/WebhookClient.html) to create an webhook at Cisco Webex cloud.
 The target URL of the webhook must be the /webhook REST endpoint of this server.
 The URL has to be publicly accessible from the Internet.
 	```
-	spark.webhooks().create("Incoming Call Webhook", targetUrl, "callMemberships", "created", "state=notified&personId=me", null, new CompletionHandler<Webhook>() {
+	webex.webhooks().create("Incoming Call Webhook", targetUrl, "callMemberships", "created", "state=notified&personId=me", null, new CompletionHandler<Webhook>() {
 	    @Override
 	    public void onComplete(Result<Webhook> result) {
 		if (result.isSuccessful()) {